 If they dodge them, you just spotted a red flag.
 There still may be good explanations, but make sure you get them before you take on their terms of employment.

 When you really believe in a company's mission, you are far more likely to go above and beyond.
 And with hard work and maybe some luck, you will be recognized and rewarded accordingly.

 Unfortunately, the opposite is also true.
 If you do not feel comfortable with the mission and are only accepting the job offer because you need the paycheck, you are far less likely to feel job satisfaction.
 You are also less likely to feel the kind of motivation that can truly advance your career.

-When assessing a job offer, remember, you are evaluating the employer as much as the employer is evaluating you.
-Honestly consider whether the job will stretch your limits, or break them.
+When assessing an accounting job offer, remember you are evaluating the employer as much as the employer is evaluating you.
+Honestly consider whether the job will stretch — or break — your limits.